Home Addition

 Find inspiration and practicalities in our guide to custom mudroom additions.

 A dining bump out can free the kitchen from a too-big table or create a dedicated breakfast nook tucked into a bay window.
 Whichever direction you go, get the electrical right before framing closes up.
 The single most common regret on dining bump outs: the pendant or chandelier box is centered on the geometric middle of the new space, but the table ends up offset because of door swings, sightlines, or how the chairs actually fit.
-Place the table in the floor plan first, then center the light box over the table, not over the room.
-An off-center pendant is a mistake you live with forever.
+Place the table in the floor plan first, then center the light box over the table rather than the room, since relocating a ceiling box after drywall means patching, repainting, and rewiring.

 Remodel with confidence through Block